India

 Quick Summary

-Explore Lakshman Jhula and Ram Jhula in Rishikesh for classic riverside sightseeing and relaxed walks.
+In Rishikesh, walk the Lakshman Jhula and Ram Jhula bridges for classic riverside sightseeing.

-Plan at least one adventure like river rafting or trekking to balance spirituality with adrenaline.
+Plan at least one adventure day in Rishikesh with rafting or trekking to balance spirituality with adrenaline.

-Use convenient public or private transport to move easily between Haridwar and Rishikesh during your trip.
+Use convenient public or private transport to move between Haridwar and Rishikesh easily for day trips.

 There are plenty of places to visit and things to do in Haridwar and Rishikesh.
 These places offer a perfect blend of spirituality, nature and adventure.
 You can visit sacred sites like Har Ki Pauri, Mansa Devi Temple, and Lakshman Jhula, experience Ganga Aarti, explore ashrams, and enjoy adventurous activities.
 Both the destinations have excellent connectivity with convenient public or private transport.
 So, you can have a great holiday, filled with memorable experiences in Haridwar and Rishikesh.